Decorative neutral curve divider

 Pipeline coverage is only useful if the underlying data is current.
 Opportunities that haven't been updated in weeks may no longer be viable.
 Build pipeline hygiene into your cadence—regular reviews that validate opportunity status, value, and timing.

-Focusing Only on Total Coverage
+Focusing Only on the Overall Ratio

 Aggregate coverage can mask problems at the rep, segment, or product level.
 One rep with 5x coverage and another with 1x coverage average to 3x—but one of them is in serious trouble.